 So far we’ve called them rod and reel combos.
 There are four types of reels, spinning, baitcast, spincast, and fly fishing styles.

-The older baitcast reels tended to snarl easily with a lot of frustration backlash.
-Backlash that took the joy out of fishing and required a more skilled, experienced angler to unsnarl for you.
+The older baitcast reels tended to snarl easily, with a lot of frustration and backlash.
+The backlash that took the joy out of fishing and required a more skilled, experienced angler to unsnarl for you.

 That has changed.
 Modern baitcast reels don’t backlash like they once did.

 Those nightmare stories from your grandfather when he was learning to fish in the 1960s and 70s sound terrible; they were.
 Much of the joy of fishing came with the adjoining, not-so-joyful sound of line wrapping around itself on a poor cast baitcast reel.